trombik/jekyll-site-info.mkrsgh.org/makerspace/safety/Electric_Drills.md

 ### High voltage kills you

-Defects in the power surpply unit or the power cable cause electrical shocks, which is lethal.
+Defects in the power supply unit or the power cable cause electrical shocks, which is lethal.

 ## Safety practices